Area Estimates for High genus Lawson surfaces via DPW: A DPW potential for Lawson surfaces of high genus

-with an apparent singularity at $ z = \infty$ such that the closing conditions are fulfilled on a finite cover $\Sigma \rightarrow M$ branched at $p_j, j \in \{0, ...2m+1\}$.
-This gives rise to countably infinite many compact and embedded minimal surfaces in $S^3.$ In section \ref{sec:construction} we show that these minimal surfaces coincide with the Lawson surfaces $\xi_{m,k}$ for $k \gg1.$ The key idea is to relax the closing conditions in order to deform the DPW potential of a point with blow-up limit being a well-known surface -- here the saddle tower -- and thereby desingularize and change its topology.
-Therefore, it is key to understand convergence properties for DPW potentials.
-We start with fixing notations. \\
+with an apparent singularity at $ z = \infty$ such that the Monodromy Problem \eqref{monodromy-problem} is solved on a finite cover $\Sigma$ of the punctured sphere, branched at $p_j, j \in \{0, ...2m+1\}$.
+This gives rise to countably infinite many compact and embedded minimal surfaces in $\S^3.$ In section \ref{sec:construction} we show that these minimal surfaces coincide with the Lawson surfaces $\xi_{m,k}$ for $k \gg1.$